The Gear Shed - The Utility Belt

 The Advanced Stuff

 Being a right handed guide I like to have my throw bag open to the right and most of my utility equipment on the left.
 When you are working it is nice to have your dominant hand securing you to a boat if you are wrapped in the most heinous of ways.
-I have also seen folks mount these things to the webbing of their PFD, but I don’t agree that this is the best thing.
+I have also seen folks mount these things to the webbing of their PFD, but I don’t personally like this setup.
 First it makes paddling more difficult by interfering with your range of motion.
 Second if you need to make a must move swim, are having a hard time swimming, and you need to drop some weight…you can’t.
 Lastly, the extra weight on your PFD makes for an uncomfortable day when you run class II moving water, because you cannot take off your utility belt and stow it in calm water.
 This is especially true for commercial guides and long days of rowing that typically feature a short section of rapids and long cruisy moving water.